The Canopy Tower Lodge sits in splendid tropical forest. Photo: Canopy Tower

 Day 4: We’ll again have an early-morning watch from the top of the tower.
 Canopy flocks containing birds such as Green Shrike-Vireo, Brown-capped Tyrannulet and White-shouldered Tanagers should be visible if we’re not distracted by the flocks of Red-lored, Mealy, Brown-hooded and/or Blue-headed Parrots wheeling around below us.
 Keel-billed Toucans and Collared Aracari are common around the tower early in the morning, often perching up in nearby Cecropias.
 After an hour on the deck we’ll have breakfast and then drive to Plantation Road, a nearby forest trail.
 In this lowland Atlantic forest we’ll hope to encounter flocks containing Dot-winged, White-flanked and Checker-throated Antwrens, Western Slaty Antshrike, Cocoa Woodcreeper and canopy species such as Yellow and Scarlet-rumped Caciques and Purple-throated Fruitcrow.
 This trail is often excellent for forest raptors such as Double-toothed and Gray-headed Kites, Black Hawk-Eagle, and Collared Forest-Falcon.
 In the mid-afternoon we’ll drive to the nearby Summit Ponds where edge specialists such as Buff-throated Saltator, Gray-headed Chachalaca, Jet Antbird and Golden-fronted Greenlet are often found along the access road.
 We should also encounter a few mixed flocks of open-country tanagers and flycatchers including the incredible Crimson-backed Tanager.
 Around the ponds we could see Boat-billed Heron, Greater and Lesser Kiskadees, and kingfishers including Amazon, Green and possibly even American Pygmy.
 After dinner we’ll offer an optional night tour back down the road to the ponds.
 The forest feels like a very different place when it’s dark, with a diverse frog chorus and with Western Night Monkeys, Kinkajou, Tamandua and bats competing with a long potential night bird list that includes Spectacled, Mottled, Crested, Black-and-white and Tropical Screech-Owls, Pauraque and Great and Common Potoos.
 Once at the ponds there is a good chance we’ll witness the antics of the Greater Bulldog Fishing Bat, a large golden bat that spends its evenings hunting surface fish in ponds close to forests.
 Night at the Canopy Tower.

 Day 6: We’ll leave early this morning for Cerro Azul.
 Though only about two hours away, these highlands present a whole new world where trees are laden with epiphytes and colorful orchids.
 Mixed canopy flocks often include a variety of dazzling tanagers such as Emerald, Silver-throated, Bay-headed, Rufous-winged, Speckled and Black-and-yellow.
-We have reasonable expectations of seeing the endemic Stripe-cheeked Woodpecker, the beautiful Violet-capped Hummingbird and the amazingly colorful Yellow-eared Toucanet.
+We have reasonable expectations of seeing the endemic Stripe-cheeked Woodpecker, the beautiful (and near endemic) Violet-capped Hummingbird and the amazingly colorful Yellow-eared Toucanet.
 We’ll visit several arrays of hummingbird feeders, where we regularly encounter over 15 species and hundreds of individuals over the course of a few hours.
 After lunch we’ll drive toward Panama City to investigate the waterfront at Panama Viejo, which plays host to an amazing assemblage of shorebirds.
 We should encounter thousands of birds of over a dozen species, and we’ll look especially hard for Collared Plover and Cocoi Heron.
 Night at the Canopy Tower.

 Day 7: The main tour will conclude this morning with a drive to Panama City’s International airport in time to connect with onward flights.
 For those continuing on the extension (or those with much later flights out from Panama City) we’ll spend the morning atop the tower and then around the immediate vicinity with, by now, old bird friends and just perhaps something new.